 Inspired by Bryan Warnecke’s story.

-of mucus in the lungs.
+A genetic condition that causes an overproduction of mucus in the lungs.
 It’s like “breathing through a straw”.

 D